B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 • What do you notice about the number?

-3. Give some multiplications to be performed.
-The student must estimate the result and then do the work without using the calculator.
-The student compares their result with that of their teammate and checks the answers together using the calculator.
+1. Give some multiplications to be calculated.
+Ask students to estimate the result and then do the work without using a calculator.
+Then ask students to compare their result with that of their teammate, and check the answers together using a calculator.

 • \(3.0\; \times \;0.01\)